BlackbitDigitalCommerce/pimcore-better-search/README.md

 - implements [TF/IDF algorithm](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to better sort search results
 - implements n-gram search
   - for use with languages like Chinese / Japanese which do not have word separators

+The plugin works as a drop-in replacement for Pimcore's search features: In the user interface everything will work the same as with default Pimcore.
+Only the underlying indexing and search logic gets changed.

 ## Installation